 - 4.1.
 This policy applies to the whole location inclusive of activities either outside of the normal hours or away from the Location; - 4.2.
 It applies to all staff - 4.3.
-This policy is made available to parents/carers/guardians staff/local authorities, regulatory bodies, Individuals from the school administration team and the website.
+This policy is made available to parents/carers/guardians staff/local authorities, regulatory bodies, Individuals from the reception and website.